Crash-Test-Buddies/WiFi-Buddy/README.md

 `compile 'com.github.Crash-Test-Buddies:WiFi-Buddy:v0.8.0'`

-4) Set the min SDK to 16 in the `build.gradle` file, this is becasue WiFi-Direct requires Android 4.1 or greater.
+4) Set the min SDK to 16 in the `build.gradle` file.
+This is because Wi-Fi Direct requires Android 4.1 or greater.

 ```
 android {